EKaroune/The-Open-Archaeobotanist/_posts/2020-10-25-Open Access Week 2020.md

 ![Latin American publishing](../asset/img/Latin American publishing.png)

-This image is from Arianna Becerril-Garcia's presentation and shows her talking about science as a public good in Latin America.
+This image is from Arianna Becerril-Garcia's presentation and shows her talking about science as a public good in Latin America (permisson given by speaker).

 It made me think that those of us relying on publishing in high impact journals from the big five publishers are doing something very wrong.
 As researchers we seem to be doing all the work and still having to pay for it - writing articles, peer reviews, paying for publishing and then paying to read non-open articles.
 We need to encourage researcher-led publishing initiatives so that we can move away from large publishers that seem to be getting all of the profit.
 It is us researchers that have the power to do this.